Alex Magno (political scientist)

 Alexander R. Magno, popularly known as Professor Alex Magno, is a political scientist and academician in the Philippines.

+Early life and education

 Magno earned a Bachelor of Arts in political science from the University of the Philippines Diliman in 1975.
 He also obtained a Certificate from the University of Poitiers in France in 1980; and a Master of Arts in political science from the University of the Philippines Diliman in 1981.

 Academe

 Magno is a long-time faculty member at the Department of Political Science of the College of Social Sciences and Philosophy at the University of the Philippines Diliman.
 He has been the executive director of the University of the Philippines Third World Studies Center from 1994 to 1997.
 He also served as a consultant at the United Nations University from 1985 to 1988.

 Government service

 Magno was appointed by Philippine President Gloria Macapagal Arroyo as director of the Development Bank of the Philippines, one of the largest government financial institutions.
 Later, the President appointed him to concurrently serve as a member of the Consultative Commission for Charter Change, an independent body tasked to study and make recommendations for changes in the 1987 Philippine Constitution.

 He served as a Special Adviser to the Speaker of the House of Representatives from 1996 to 1998.

 He was also a consultant at the Department of Finance from 1996 to 1998; a consultant at the Department of Trade from 1996 to 1998; a consultant for the Peace Process at the Office of the Executive Secretary in 1996; and a consultant at the Philippine Senate from 1988 to 1998.